Birmingham Small Arms Company

 After the Second World War, BSA did not manage its business well, and a government-organised rescue operation in 1973 led to a takeover of such operations as it still owned.
-Those few that survived this process disappeared into the ownership of other businesses.
+Those few that survived the process disappeared into the ownership of other businesses.

 History of the BSA industrial group

 Machine-made guns

 BSA began in June 1861 in the Gun Quarter, Birmingham, England.
 It was formed by a group of fourteen gunsmith members of the Birmingham Small Arms Trade Association specifically to manufacture guns by machinery.
-They were encouraged to do this by the War Office which gave the BSA gunsmiths free access to technical drawings and to the War Office's Board of Ordnance's Royal Small Arms Factory factory at Enfield.
-New machinery developed in the USA installed at Enfield had greatly increased its output without needing more skilled craftsmen.
-This new machinery brought to Birmingham the principle of the interchangeability of parts.
+They were encouraged to do so by the War Office which gave the BSA gunsmiths free access to technical drawings and to the War Office's Board of Ordnance's Royal Small Arms Factory at Enfield.
+New machinery developed in the USA installed at Enfield had greatly increased its output without needing more skilled craftsmen, bringing to Birmingham the principle of the interchangeability of parts and mass production.

 BSA bought 25 acre of land at Small Heath, Birmingham, built a factory there and made a road on the site calling it Armoury Road.
 Their enterprise was rewarded in 1863 with an order for 20,000 Turkish infantry rifles.

 The system of management of BSA was changed in 1863 when shareholders elected a Board of Directors: Joseph Wilson, Samuel Buckley, Isaac Hollis, Charles Playfair, Charles Pryse, Birmingham mayor Sir John Ratcliffe (c.1798-1864), Edward Gem, and J.F.
-Swinburn under the chairmanship of John Dent Goodman (1816-1900).
+Swinburn under the chairmanship of John Dent Goodman (1816–1900).

 Erratic demand

 The first War Office contract was not agreed until 1868.
-In 1879 without work the factory was shut for a year.
+In 1879, without work, the factory was shut for a year.

 New ventures

 Bicycles

 The next year, 1880, BSA branched out into bicycle manufacture.
 The gun factory proved remarkably adaptable to the manufacture of cycle parts.
 What cycles needed was large quantities of standard parts accurately machined at low prices.
-In 1880 BSA manufactured the Otto Dicycle, In the 1880s the company began to manufacture safety bicycles on their own account and not until 1905 was the company's first experimental motorcycle constructed.
+In 1880, BSA manufactured the Otto Dicycle.
+In the 1880s, the company began to manufacture safety bicycles on their own account and not until 1905 was the company's first experimental motorcycle constructed.
 Bicycle production ceased in 1887 as the company concentrated on producing the Lee–Metford magazine-loading rifle for the War Office which was re-equipping the British Army with it.
 The order was for 1,200 rifles per week.
 BSA recommenced manufacturing bicycles on their own behalf from 1908.
 BSA Cycles Ltd was set up in 1919 for the manufacture of both bicycles and motorcycles.
 BSA sold the bicycle business to Raleigh in 1957 after separating the bicycle and motorcycle business in 1953.